 Collapsible water bottle

-All the advantages of being able to carry water around but without the bulk of a bottle – you can fold this when it’s empty and by filling it from your cabin, you avoid the expense of buying water.
-In case you were wondering, the tap water is not just drinkable in Finland, it tastes divine.
-This is the most popular collapsible water bottle on Amazon.
+All the advantages of being able to carry water around but without the bulk of a bottle – you can fold this collapsible water bottle when it’s empty and by filling it from your cabin, you avoid the expense of buying water.
+In case you were wondering, tap water is not just drinkable in Finland, it tastes divine.

 Want to know what is the best luggage to use?
-You can read my post here.
-For lapland, I actually took a normal wheeled suitcase and it was fine.
-My roller-backpack would have been better except the one I have was too small for winter wear (did I mention I’m a beach-wear kind of girl?).
-If you do take a backpack, put a rain-cover on so it won’t get soaked through when it inevitably gets placed on the snow.
-You can buy rain covers separately if you backpack doesn’t have one included.
+For Lapland, I actually took a normal wheeled suitcase and it was fine.
+My roller backpack would have been better except the one I have was too small for winter wear (did I mention I’m a beach-wear kind of girl?).
+If you do take a backpack, put a rain cover on it so it won’t get soaked through when it inevitably gets placed on the snow.
+You can buy rain covers separately if your backpack doesn’t have one included.